A Biblical Guide to Mindfulness

 A combination of endless access to technology and over-packed schedules has left our brains constantly moving from one thing to the next without truly enjoying the present.

 We have to stop seeing each fleeting moment as a means to the next.

 Research has shown mindfulness to be beneficial in decreasing stress, anxiety, and depression as well as improving brain-function, empathy skills, and quality of relationships.
-With all of these benefits, Christians should be less fearful of its practice.
-Yet there still remains hesitancy.

 How do I do it?